-- Put things you use often on a surface that is easy to reach. - Check railings to make sure they are not loose. - Complete house cleaning, do laundry, and put it away. - Put clean linens on the bed. - Prepare meals and freeze them. - Cut the grass, tend the garden, and other yard work. - Pick up throw rugs and tack down loose carpeting. - Remove electrical cords and other obstructions from walkways. - Install night lights in bathrooms, bedrooms, and hallways. - Install grab bars in the shower/bathtub and put adhesive slip strips in the tub. - Arrange to have someone collect your mail and take care of pets. - Arrange for someone to drive for you after surgery until you are released to drive by your surgeon.
+- Put things you use often on a surface that is easy to reach. - Check railings to make sure they are not loose. - Complete house cleaning, do laundry, and put it away. - Put clean linens on the bed. - Prepare meals and freeze them. - Cut the grass, tend the garden, and other yard work. - Pick up throw rugs and tack down loose carpeting. - Remove electrical cords and other obstructions from walkways. - Install night lights in bathrooms, bedrooms, and hallways. - Install grab bars in the shower/bathtub and put adhesive slip strips in the tub. - If you normally use a walker, purchase a cane.
+A walker cannot be used after surgery. - Arrange to have someone collect your mail and take care of pets. - Arrange for someone to drive for you after surgery until you are released to drive by your surgeon.